aidan-duggan/while-gaming/_drafts/rugbyrules.md.md

 Alternative thought:

 Trick taking, trump suit is action, with each round targeting a goal based on a limited hand.
 All cards have all suits, but different values.
 Draws favour the attacker.
-Need something to force symety
+Need something to force symety.

+In trick taking the defending player doesn't usually have much choice.
+All cards having all suits would impact this.
+The defender should have less choice though!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MzcxMDgxXX0=
+eyJoaXN0b3J5IjpbNjk0OTMzNDQ2XX0=
 -->